dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 You might expect to be able to create custom Ribbon commands using VBA.
 The

-bad news is that you can’t use VBA to modify the Ribbon.
+bad news is that you can't use VBA to modify the Ribbon.
 The good news is that

-you’re not completely out of luck.
+you're not completely out of luck.
 This chapter describes some of the ways to work

-with Excel’s user interface.
+with Excel's user interface.

 Customizing the Ribbon

 This section describes ways to customize the Ribbon.
 You can modify the Ribbon

-manually, but you can’t make changes to the Ribbon by using VBA.
+manually, but you can't make changes to the Ribbon by using VBA.
 Sad, but true.

-For example, if you write an application and you’d like to add a few new buttons
+For example, if you write an application and you'd like to add a few new buttons

 CHAPTER 19  Accessing Your Macros through the User Interface    321